srgrr/psr_db_populator/README.md

 # PSR DB POPULATOR

-A tool to populate an empty DB with reproducible noise.
+A tool to populate an empty DB with reproducible background noise.
 By noise we mean what we were getting by running PSRs in a fresh clone of the production DB
 - Orgs from customers
 - Jobs running